occamkg/robofly-CFD/README.md

 ##### Tips
 * Make sure the kinematics are how you want them before running your cases
 * You can only use cambers that you have wing meshes for in `wings/`
+* If the folder passed to `-o` already exists, the program will stop to prevent overwriting
-* If you're not sure where your output is ending up, the first line of the `batch.log` file says it
+* If you're not sure where your output is ending up, the first line of the `batch.log` file says the absolute path

 #### Running a Set of Cases